-Professor Neves' research centers on global and digital media, with a particular focus on cinema, television, and visual culture; Chinese/Asian screen cultures; postcolonial theory, cultural theory, and political theory; media anthropology; urbanism; problems of (il)legality and (il)legitimacy.
+Professor Neves' research centers on global and digital media, with a particular focus on video, television, and digital culture; China, Asia and the Global South; cultural theory and political theory; media urbanism; digital ethnography; cultures of optimization

 He previously taught in the Department of Modern Culture & Media at Brown University, and was a Mellon Postdoctoral Fellow at the Jackman Humanities Institute, University of Toronto.

 global media, digital culture, cultural theory, political theory, China, Asia, video, television, piracy, urbanism

 Current Research Projects:

 - Smart Media and Technologies of Enhancement (smart drugs to smartphones)

 - Video Cultures - including Streaming Technologies and Videographic Research Methods

 - Emergent Media in a Global or Comparative Context

 - Intersections between Postsocialist and Postcolonial Media Networks

 - Piracy and Informal Media